bbellify/sucsandsched-backend/README.md

 ### [POST] /api/auth/login

 - Login
-  - _username and password required_
+  - username and password required
-  - _returns the following:_
-    - _message: { "Welcome back, iamauser" }_
-    - _token: "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6ImlhbWF1c2VyIiwiaWF0IjoxNjQwMDQzMzg1LCJleHAiOjE2NDAxMjk3ODV9.0-ltuOZcQAaaqXOB8JCXDsiAUn4zAMDV9v5MG9DGRKI"_
+  - returns user object with with welcome message and token

 _What you send:_